parcel-bundler/lightningcss/README.md

 Browserslist configuration files may contain sections denoted by angular brackets `[]`.
 Use these to specify different targets for different environments.
-Targets which are not placed in a section are added to `defaults` and used if no section applies matches the environment.
+Targets which are not placed in a section are added to `defaults` and used if no section matches the environment.

 _Example:_